hxwang/Seminar/GMU-2015-Fall/arwa-cloud-resource.md

 ### Summary
-In this talk, the speaker introduces how to automatically and optimally or near-optimally allocate the resource in the cloud infrastructure in order to maximize revenue while meeting the QoS requirements.
+In this talk, the speaker introduces her PhD research on how to automatically and optimally or near-optimally allocate the resource in the cloud infrastructure in order to maximize revenue while meeting the QoS requirements.
+As the cloud computing becomes more nd more popular, cloud services such as SaaS and IaaS become more and more popular.